Hi, I'm Colin!

-I'm a final year medical student at the Michael G. DeGroote School of Medicine at McMaster University, in the class of 2023.
-I graduated with an MSc in Pharmacy from the University of Waterloo, where I worked under the supervision of Dr. Kelly Grindrod, researching how to help physicians, pharmacists and patients communicate more clearly and effectively to each other.
+I'm an Internal Medicine resident physician at the University of Toronto.
+I earned my MD from McMaster University, and graduated with an MSc in Pharmacy from the University of Waterloo, where I worked under the supervision of Dr. Kelly Grindrod, researching how to help physicians, pharmacists and patients communicate more clearly and effectively to each other.
 (You're welcome to read my thesis, but to spoil it a bit, getting people to communicate is quite difficult.)
 I've also given a TEDx talk on the value of helping older adults use technology.

-I have a number of academic interests, including clinical practice research, programming to support vulnerable populations and mixed methods research.
+I have a number of academic interests, including health services research, programming to support vulnerable populations and mixed methods research.
 I've collected some useful websites to support this work, which I've linked here.
-I'm also passionate about teaching and public speaking; some of my talks can be viewed here.
-In my spare time, I attempt to take photos.

 More broadly, if we share any interests, please consider following me on Twitter and don't hesitate to get in touch.